adaltas/dsti-mlops-2022-autumn/11.docker-containers/lab.md

 ## 2. Write a Dockerfile and build a Docker image

-1. Open [`assets/hello-python`](assets/hello-python) directory and check out the `hello_world.py` and `Dockerfile` files
+1. Navigate to the `assets/hello-world-python` directory in the cloned repository and check out the `hello_world.py` and `Dockerfile` files
 2. Check out the explanations for each line in the Dockerfile from [the documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#dockerfile-instructions)
 3. Build the docker container
   1. Open a terminal (CMD or PowerShell for Windows)
-  2. Navigate to the [`assets/hello-python`](assets/hello-python) directory in the cloned repository
-  3. Run the following command:
+  2. Run the following command:
      ```
-     docker build -t hello-python .
+     docker build -t my-first-docker-image .
      ```
      - Don't forget the `.` at the end of the command.
 It is here to tell Docker it should look for the `Dockerfile` in the current directory.
-     - `-t` tag - to build container with the name you want (here `hello-python`)
+     - `-t` tag - to build container with the name you want (here `my-first-docker-image`)
-4. Check if your Docker container appears in the local Docker images:
+3. Check if your Docker container appears in the local Docker images:
    ```
    docker images
    ```
- 5. Run the container with:
+ 4. Run the container with:
     ```
-    docker run hello-python
+    docker run my-first-docker-image
     ```
- 6. Check all the running containers: `docker ps`.
+ 5. Check all the running containers: `docker ps`.
 Do you see yours?
 Why?
- 7. Run `docker ps -a` to list all existing containers.
+ 6. Run `docker ps -a` to list all existing containers.
 Compare restarting one with `docker start <name-of-container>` or `docker start -a <name-of-container>`.

 ## 3. Run a Docker container with multiple options